 Surprising no one, the RBA has once again decided to hold the cash rate at 1.5%, a move that many have predicted.

-It is the 24th straight month (two years total) the RBA has left interest rates on hold.
+It is the 27th straight month the RBA has left interest rates on hold – since August 2016.

 Philip Lowe, Governor commented on the monetary policy decision:

 “The global economic expansion is continuing,” he said.
 “A number of advanced economies are growing at an above-trend rate and unemployment rates are low.
 Growth in China has slowed a little, with the authorities easing policy while continuing to pay close attention to the risks in the financial sector.
 Globally, inflation remains low, although it has increased in some economies and further increases are expected given the tight labour markets.
 One ongoing uncertainty regarding the global outlook stems from the direction of international trade policy in the United States.”